John H. Adams (environmentalist)

 John Hamilton Adams (born February 15, 1936) is an environmental activist, lawyer, and founder of the Natural Resource Defense Council (NRDC).
 He co-founded the NRDC in 1970 and served as the executive director until 1998 when he became the President.
 As of 2006, Adams is the Founding Director of the organization.
 With the help of his team at the NRDC, Adams has worked on numerous environmental movements including passing the Clean Water Act, phasing of lead from gasoline, and curbing the emissions of coal-burning power plants.

-He has authored three books and written many research papers.
+Adams has authored three books and written many research papers.
 In 2010, Adams received the Presidential Medal of Freedom for his achievements in environmental activism.

-Early life
+Early life and education

-John H. Adams was born February 15, 1936, in New York, New York to John and Barbara Adams.
+Adams was born February 15, 1936, in New York City, to John and Barbara Adams.
 He lived on a farm in upstate New York for some of his childhood.
 John married Patricia Brandon Smith (now Patricia Brandon Adams) on September 30, 1963.
 She is a teacher, writer, and environmentalist.
 They have three children: Katherine L., John H., and Ramsay W, and six grandchildren.

-Education

-Adams graduated from Michigan State University with a Bachelor of Arts in History in 1959.
-He then attended Duke University Law School in 1962 to pursue his law degree and received his L.L.B..
+Adams graduated from Michigan State University with a Bachelor of Arts in history in 1959.
+He then attended Duke University School of Law in 1962 to pursue his law degree and received his L.L.B..
 In 2005, Adams received an honorary Doctor of Laws from Duke University.

 Career

 Adams worked as the Assistant U.S. Attorney for the Southern District of New York for five years before joining with a young group of lawyers from Yale to pursue funding from the Ford Foundation to start up the NRDC in 1970.
 This organization was the first of its kind: a national environmental advocacy group creating change through the legal system.
 Adams was inspired by similar organizations in different fields, namely the ACLU and the NAACP, to conduct activism at a legal level.

 Adams was NRDC's first executive director and held the position till 1998.
 During this time, he also was an adjunct faculty member at New York University's Law School for 26 years, founding the NYU/NRDC Environmental Law Clinic.
 He then held the position of President till 2006.
 While under Adam's leadership, the NRDC had many notable accomplishments:

-In 2006, John Adams stepped down from the role as president and will indefinitely stay as the founding director of the NRDC, playing an active role in the organization at the local, national, and international levels.
+In 2006, John Adams stepped down from the role as president but will indefinitely remain as the founding director of the NRDC, playing an active role in the organization at the local, national, and international levels.
 As of 2020, he serves on the board of the Open Space Institute, Woods Hole Research Center, and the League of Conservation Voters, among others.